 This is a Mamiya 200mm f/2.8 APO lens that has been modified for cinema use by Duclos Lenses.
 It has been fitted with an Arri PL mount, front 77mm threads with a standard 80mm O.D., the iris dampened and de-clicked, and a standard 0.8 mod focus gear added.
 This telephoto lens is a great way to expand any cinema prime lens kit.

 The lens was designed to cover medium format, making it very well-suited for full frame and larger sensors, with exceptional sharpness corner-to-corner.
 Vignetting is almost nonexistent, even wide open.
-Close focusing is limited to 2.5 meters (8.2 feet), if you’ll be using this lens for extreme closeups or macro work, we advise adding a PL extension tube or using diopters.
+The built-in hood is not usable when the 80mm ring is installed, so a matte box is advised.
+Close focusing is limited to 2.5 meters (8.2 feet), if you’ll be using this lens for extreme closeups or macro work, we suggest adding a PL extension tube or diopters.

 The Metabones EF to Sony NEX Speedbooster Ultra allows you to connect EF lenses to E-mount Sony cameras like the FS7, A7s, and FS700.
 The adapter reduces the focal length by .71x, increases the aperture by one stop, and allows for electronic control, including aperture adjustments, image stabilization, and EXIF data.
 Now, you can use all your Canon and EF mount lenses with your Sony camera.